-Issuances of Common Stock - On January 14, 2019, the Company entered into an underwriting agreement with H.C.
-Wainwright & Co., LLC relating to an underwritten public offering of 429,616 shares of its common stock for gross proceeds of approximately \$1.1 million (the "2019 Underwritten Offering").
-The offering price to the public in the 2019 Underwritten Offering was \$2.60 per share, and H.C.
-Wainwright & Co., LLC agreed to purchase the shares in the 2019 Underwritten Offering from the Company pursuant to the underwriting agreement at a price of \$2.418 per share.
-Additionally, the Company issued warrants to purchase up to 25,777 shares of its common stock in a private placement to H.C.
-Wainwright & Co., LLC as compensation for its services as underwriter in connection with the 2019 Underwritten Offering.
+Issuances of Common Stock - On January 14, 2019, the Company entered into an underwriting agreement with Wainwright relating to an underwritten public offering of 429,616 shares of its common stock for gross proceeds of approximately \$1.1 million (the "2019 Underwritten Offering").
+The offering price to the public in the 2019 Underwritten Offering was \$2.60 per share, and Wainwright agreed to purchase the shares in the 2019 Underwritten Offering from the Company pursuant to the underwriting agreement at a price of \$2.418 per share.
+Additionally, the Company issued warrants to purchase up to 25,777 shares of its common stock in a private placement to Wainwright as compensation for its services as underwriter in connection with the 2019 Underwritten Offering.
 The 2019 Underwritten Offering closed on January 17, 2019.
 The net proceeds to the Company from the 2019 Underwritten Offering, after deducting the underwriting discounts and commissions and expenses and the Company's offering expenses, and excluding the proceeds, if any, from the exercise of the underwriter warrants, were approximately \$0.9 million.

 On January 18, 2019, the Company entered into a securities purchase agreement with certain investors pursuant to which the Company agreed to sell, in a registered direct offering, an aggregate of 648,233 shares of its common stock for gross proceeds of approximately \$1.7 million (the "January 2019 Registered Direct Offering").
 In a concurrent private placement, the Company also agreed pursuant to the securities purchase agreement to issue to such investors Series A warrants to purchase up to 324,117 shares of its common stock (the "January 2019 Private Placement").
-Additionally, the Company issued warrants to purchase up to 38,894 shares of its common stock in a private placement to H.C.
-Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the 2019 Registered Direct Offering and the 2019 Private Placement.
-The 2019 Registered Direct Offering and the 2019 Private Placement closed on January 23, 2019.
-The net proceeds to the Company from the offerings, after deducting the placement agent's fees and expenses, offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$1.5 million.
+Additionally, the Company issued warrants to purchase up to 38,894 shares of its common stock in a private placement to Wainwright as compensation for its services as a placement agent in connection with the 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement.
+The 2019 Registered Direct Offering and the 2019 Private Placement agent's fees and expenses, offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$1.5 million.

 On March 12, 2019, the Company entered into a securities purchase agreement with certain investors pursuant to which the Company agreed to sell, in a registered direct offering, an aggregate of 712,910 shares of its common stock for gross proceeds of approximately \$18.5 million (the "March 2019 Registered Direct Offering").
-Additionally, the Company issued warrants to purchase up to 42,775 shares of its common stock in a private placement to H.C.
-Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the March 2019 Registered Direct Offering.
+Additionally, the Company issued warrants to purchase up to 42,775 shares of its common stock in a private placement to Wainwright as compensation for its services as a placement agent in connection with the March 2019 Registered Direct Offering.
 The March 2019 Registered Direct Offering closed on March 14, 2019.
 The net proceeds to the Company from the offerings, after deducting the placement agent's fees and expenses, offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$17.0 million.